joshatron/E2E_Messenger/README.md

 To Do
 -----

- * Client needs to actually store sent and received messages
- * Client needs to be able to display conversations
  * The server needs to be able to save state to a file rather than just keep everything in memory
  * All the code needs to be cleaned up a lot